What causes the fear of losing control?

 People who suffer from this are mostly starting entrepreneurs who do not yet have a clear picture of the future based on previously achieved results.
 There are no facts or experiences from the past that indicate what may happen in the future.

-People who are afraid of losing control actually live continuously in uncertainty which gives them the feeling of powerlessness.
+People who are afraid of losing control live continuously in uncertainty, which gives them a feeling of powerlessness.
 They do not dare to surrender to what the future brings and end up in a vicious circle.

 They become anxious about possible negative outcomes